 Our Vision

-The Renewable Energy Powered Advanced Computing Systems and Services (REPACSS) project envisions reducing the carbon footprint of large-scale scientific computing by developing innovative methods and tools.
-Over five years, the project aims to demonstrate the use of renewable energy in powering advanced computing systems through a scalable high-performance computing infrastructure.
+The REPACSS project envisions reducing the energy costs and improving the efficiency of large-scale scientific computing by developing innovative methods and tools.
+Over five years, the project aims to demonstrate the use of variable energy in powering advanced computing systems through a scalable high-performance computing data center and AI infrastructure.

 Learn more about the project on the NSF award page.